takenet/messaginghub-client-csharp/docs/en/1-introduction.md

 The Messaging Hub Client was designed to make it easy to work with the [Lime protocol](http://limeprotocol.org) client to exchange messages among the applications and services connected through fluent interface.

-It is available in some programming languages with the same semantics, like [C#](https://github.com/takenet/messaginghub-client-csharp) and [Javascript](https://github.com/takenet/messaginghub-client-js).
+It is available for the C# programming language in our [GitHub](https://github.com/takenet/messaginghub-client-csharp).

-## Install
+## Preparing the project

-From the Package Manager Console, install it using:
+To get started, create a new *Client library* using the *Visual Studio 2015 Update 1* and the *.NET Framework 4.6.1*.

-    Install-Package Takenet.MessagingHub.Client
+From the Package Manager Console, install the application template using:

-*Note*: this package targets framework 4.6.1, so change your project target framework accordingly.
+    Install-Package Takenet.MessagingHub.Client.Host

 ## Client Configuration

 To work with the Messaging Hub you need perform the authentication process.
 See more in [Client Configuration](http://messaginghub.io/docs/sdks/clientconfiguration).

 ## Working with the Messaging Hub